How to Hash in NYC

 Q: I sweat like a pig, even worse when I r*n.
 Will this be a problem?

 A: So do we.
-Your small bag of dry clothes will be transported by the Hare to the On In.
+Your small bag of dry clothes will be transported to the On In.
+It won’t be a problem as long as we can still taste the beer.

 Q: What’s an On-In?

-A: That’s the venue (usually a bar) where the trail ends and the party begins.
+A: That’s the venue (in NYC usually a bar) where the trail ends and the party begins.
 Some bars have actually allowed us to come back for subsequent trails.

 Q: What exactly happens on trail?

 A: The trail is set by another Hasher called the Hare.
 The Hare marks the trail in flour or chalk.
-Periodically the Hare ends the trail with a “check”, and starts the trail again somewhere nearby.
+Periodically, the Hare will end the trail with a “check”, and starts the trail again somewhere nearby.
 The Hashers – called a Pack – try to find the continuation of the trail.
-The idea is that the fast r*nners will get to the check before the slower r*nners; will expend a lot of time and energy finding the continuation of the trail; this will allow the slower r*nners to catch up; and the whole pack – fast and slow – will finish the r*n at about the same time.
-There is an explanation conducted by the Hare of the marks used at the start of each r*n.
-The length of the trail varies from too short to too long.
-Forty-five minutes for a good r*n, one and a half hours for a lousy one.
-Bring money on the r*n, you can often get a cab if you’re lost or just want to pack it in.
+The idea is that the fast r*nners will get to the check before slower folks; will expend a lot of time and energy finding the continuation of the trail; this will allow the slower r*nners and walkers to catch up; and the whole pack – fast and slow – will ideally finish the r*n at about the same time.
+At the start of each r*n, the Hare will conduct an explanation of the marks used on today’s trail.

 Q: What kind of marks should I be looking for in my quest for beer?